Put-in-Bay Novel Being Released Newest In Series

 Ohio author Bob Adamov releases new Put-in-Bay Novel – Golden Torpedo – From Put-in-Bay to Washington, Key

 A Kent State University graduate, Adamov resides in Wooster, Ohio.
-He often can be seen in Put-in-Bay Ohio, Key West and the Cayman Islands with his scuba diving, boating and treasure hunting friends.
+He is often seen in Put-in-Bay, Ohio, Key West, and the Cayman Islands with his scuba diving, boating, and treasure-hunting friends.
 He had worked for an Arlington, Virginia-based defense contractor in the intelligence sector.